Introduction

 - Power Automate

-They can be associated to a Powell Teams template and executed at the end of a team creation, after an approval workflow has been sent or after a report creation
+They can be associated with a Powell Governance template and executed at the end of a team or SharePoint site creation, after an approval workflow has been sent, or after a report creation

-With Azure Automation, users will create a code in Azure and link it to Powell Teams.
+With Azure Automation, users will create a code in Azure and link it to Powell Governance.
 They will be able to import any functionality they need.

-How to use the Powell Teams Automation service
+How to use the Powell Governance Automation service

-Step 1: Link your Azure function or Azure automation in Powell Teams in the automation section.
+Step 1: Link your flow in Powell Governance in the automation section.

-- Go to the Global administration in the Menu and click the page automation.
+- Go to the "Control" section of the Powell Governance menu and click the page "Automation".

 - Start filling in the form: